-8.1 In cases of redundancy affecting non-operational staff within the scope of this policy statement, such staff are covered by the LFC's redundancy compensation scheme (LFC Policy number 562, section 8).
+8.1 In cases of redundancy affecting non-operational staff within the scope of this policy statement, such staff are covered by the LFC's redundancy compensation scheme (Policy number 562 - Redundancy and redeployment policy (FRS and control staff), section 8).
 That scheme provides that staff who agree to severance are entitled to receive redundancy pay based on their actual weekly rate of pay multiplied by the statutory multiplier, plus an additional £10,000 lump sum (pro rata for part-time employees).
 In cases where an employee does not agree to accept severance then they will receive statutory minimum redundancy pay.
 The LFC has published policies in regard to the exercise of discretion within the Local Government Pension Scheme (LGPS) which could be applied on request to members of the LGPS.

-&lt;sup>1 To be updated when this is settled.
+1 To be updated when this is settled.

-&lt;sup>2 Currently under discussion with Prospect, and the Pay Policy will be amended if this changes.
+2 Currently under discussion with Prospect, and the Pay Policy will be amended if this changes.